wasd-tech/fluxgym-rocm/README.md

   /sd-scripts
 ```

-Now activate a venv from the root `fluxgym-rocm` folder:
+Now activate a venv from the root `fluxgym-rocm` folder, **you have to create a venv with python3.12 or it will not work**:

 On Linux: